Response of a Kerr black hole to a generic tidal perturbation: Tidal response of a non-extremal Kerr black hole

 \section{Tidal response of a non-extremal Kerr black hole}

-In this appendix, we shall explain the steps involved in simplifying the tidal response function of a non-extremal Kerr BH, presented in \ref{resp_func_arb_rot}.
+In this Appendix, we shall explain the steps involved in simplifying the tidal response function of a non-extremal Kerr BH, presented in \ref{resp_func_arb_rot}.
 We will also describe the steps involved in the simplification of the expression of TLNs of a non-extremal Kerr BH.
+All these expressions in this Appendix correspond to the non-logarithmic term of the tidal response function and tidal Love numbers.
+Unlike the practice adopted in the main text, here we will drop $\textrm{``(non-log)''}$ from the superscript, for brevity.